 Today’s Ask WP Tasty question is about recipe SEO.
-A Tasty Recipes customer emailed us and asked about the new Search Console Recipes report.
+A Tasty Recipes customer emailed us and asked about the Search Console Recipes report.
 She specifically was wondering about the video field, since any recipe without a video is considered “not fully enhanced.”
 Here’s her question (edited for clarity):

 To have a recipe be fully enhanced, the best solution is to fill out all the fields as much as possible?